aliclark/the_wooden_sword/Nothing is a Contradiction.md

 I'd like to add a reminder that as the Buddha taught, suffering arises from a misapprehension of self.
 This isn't intended to downplay suffering, but might be helpful for accepting its existence in the universe and potentially beyond.

+I think the most plausible description of the nature of that which is existing is that whatever it is, it is (at least initially) singular, and unbounded.
+To me it seems quite implausible that the first ontological object would be of a countable nature, or even objectifiable at all.
+"Singular and unbounded", or more simply "unbounded" seems to straightforwardly provide a route past that specificity.

 ## Further work

 Investigation into more ontological contradictions.